 “Some of that sounds like Islamic philosophy,” I pointed out.
 “I mean the part about spirituality and social justice.
 Capitalism and Communism are flip sides of the same coin.
 They’re both systems based on the distribution of wealth.
 Islam instead proposes a society based on human values, where everything begins with submission to Allah and compassion for one’s fellow man.
-Instead of either allowing people to hoard wealth unchecked, or forcibly taking it away from them, Islam establishes systems, such as such as zakat and the abolition of usury, that prevent the accumulation of too much wealth in the hands of a few.
+Instead of allowing people to hoard wealth, or forcibly taking it away, Islam establishes systems, like zakat and the abolition of usury, that prevent the accumulation of too much wealth in the hands of a few.
 Plus, Islam encourages people to share their wealth fee sabeel-illah.”

-This was all knowledge I had acquired from Shaykh Rashid during my time in Qatar.
+Most of this was knowledge I had acquired from Shaykh Rashid during my time in Qatar.
 He’d been keen to teach us the Islamic worldview, rather than just halal and haram.

 Badger pointed at me and clucked his tongue.
 “You’ve been reading Sayyid Qutb.
 That part about human values is straight out of Milestones on the Path.”

 He was right.
-Milestones was one of the books I studied in high school.
+Milestones was one of the books I’d studied in high school.
 But it surprised me that Badger recognized it.
 “I didn’t know you read Islamic books,” I said.